chiaramoccia/workshop-ESPOSOMA-AIE-giovani-2021/README.md

 📅 **AIE (Italian Epidemiology Association) Young Researchers Conference – Autumn 2021**
 👩‍🔬 Chiara Moccia & Antonio D'Errico
-🏛️ University of Turin – Department of Medical Sciences, Cancer Epidemiology Unit
+🏛️ University of Turin – Department of Medical Sciences, Cancer Epidemiology Unit This repository contains R scripts and materials from a hands-on workshop introducing the exposome approach in epidemiological research, with practical examples using the `rexposome` package.

 ---